uvasrg/FeatureSqueezing/README.md

 ## Latest Updates

+This repository is **now obsolete**.

 **Please move on to our [EvadeML-Zoo](http://evademl.org/zoo/) project if you would like to conduct experiments on more datasets and models.**

+The old repository is preserved here, but please use https://github.com/mzweilin/EvadeML-Zoo instead of this one.

 ## Run the code